skypilot-org/skypilot/docs/source/reference/faq.rst

   mkdir -p ~/.sky/catalogs/${version}
   cd ~/.sky/catalogs/${version}
   # Fetch all regions for AWS
-  # Note: By default, SkyPilot already uses all global regions for AWS, and will periodically update the price
+  # Note: SkyPilot already uses all global regions for AWS, and will periodically update the price
   # manually running this command will disable the automatic update.
   # python -m sky.clouds.service_catalog.data_fetchers.fetch_aws --all-regions